ethersphere/swarm-guide/contents/runninganode.rst

     the chequebook contract is automatically deployed on the connected blockchain if it doesn't exist. it is recorded in the config file, hence specifying it is rarely needed.

+The rest of the flags are not swarm specific.

+.. code-block: js

 Configuration options
 ============================